Refund or Forfeiture

 A pro rata refund of the board charge will be made following official withdrawal or dismissal from Denison as of the date the student vacates University premises and discontinues use of University facilities and services.
 The Dean of Students will determine this date.

 If a student withdraws after the withdrawal deadline and before the first day of classes because of illness or other approved extenuating circumstance, the enrollment deposit may be temporarily held.
 (Extenuating circumstances must be approved in advance by the Office of Student Affairs or Admission Office, whichever is appropriate.)
 If the student does not register during the following two semesters, the deposit is forfeited.
-The withdrawal deadline is June 1 for the ensuing Fall semester and November 1 for the ensuing Spring semester for continuing students.
-For entering first-year or entering transfer students, the deadline is May 1.

 Fees for applied music lessons, or other course fees are not refunded after the fourth week in the case of a student withdrawing for any reason from a course or from the University.